txwizard/CRTTime/README.md

 __Current Version:__ 1.0.0.4

+__Release Date:__ Monday, 02 September 2019

+This version implements one routine that returns pointers to two strings, the first representing the current local time and the second representing the UTC time. `FormatTimeBoth` is implemented for both ANSI (narrow character) and Unicode (wide character) encodings, which may be called directly as `FormatTimeBothA` and `FormatTimeBoth`, respectively, or through a generic TCHAR mapping, `FormatTimeBoth`.

+Both routines take a pointer to a `CRT_TIME_BOTH` structure, which is passed as a `LPCRT_TIME_BOTH` type, and may be allocated from the heap if you need it once only.
+If you allocate the `CRT_TIME_BOTH` structure from the heap, you _must_ initialize the first member, `UniverslSystemTime`, a 64-bit time_t structure that wraps an `\_\_int64`.
+Initializing `UniverslSystemTime` to zero causes `FormatTimeBoth` to use the system time, which it gets from the machine clock by calling the CRT library routine `time`, saving the result into the `UniverslSystemTime` member.

+When `FormatTimeBoth` returns, `CRT_TIME_BOTH` members `TimeStringLocal` and `TimeStringUtc` contain the local and UTC time, respectively.

+Both `TimeStringLocal` and `TimeStringUtc` point to dynamically allocated memory that was allocated from the default process heap.
+To avoid leaking memory, you must call HeapFree on both pointers before the structure goes out of scope.

+## Road Map

+In the beginning, this library came together to meet the needs of the ARM converison project into which I incorporated it.
+With that project behind me, and new requirements facing me, there is a small road map.

+1)	Implement `AbbreviateTZName`, and integrate it into the other date formatters.

+2)	Define `FormatBothCeanup` to look after discarding the memory occupied by the formatted date and time strings.

+3)	Move my very robust Gregorian Calendar year and leap year testing routines into this library, so that I can abandon the 32-bit library that was its predecessor.

 __Release Date:__ Friday, 26 July 2019

 This version is built against the newer platform toolset that shipped with the